Carrying the Message

 - Register a new group with SLAA Fellowship World Services

-- Purchase discounted Group Literature Start-up Pack or Anorexia Group Starter Kit from FWS
+- Purchase discounted Group Literature Start-up Pack or Anorexia Group Starter Kit from the Australian Intergroup Literature Store

 - Subscribe to the Intergroup newsletter, to receive updates, on events, new meetings, literature, latest Journal, Intergroup news…